Judith Jones

-Judith Jones (née Bailey; March 10, 1924 - August 2, 2017) was an American writer and editor, initially known for having rescued The Diary of Anne Frank from the reject pile.
-Jones is also known as the editor who championed Julia Child's Mastering the Art of French Cooking.
+Judith Jones (née Bailey; March 10, 1924 - August 2, 2017) was an American writer and editor who championed Simone Beck, Louisette Bertholle and Julia Child's Mastering the Art of French Cooking.
 She retired as senior editor and vice president at Alfred A. Knopf in 2011 and fully retired in 2013 after more than 60 years at the company.

 Jones was also a cookbook author and memoirist.
 She won multiple lifetime achievement awards, including the James Beard Foundation Lifetime Achievement Award in 2006.
+Later in her life she was revealed to have rescued the English translation of The Diary of Anne Frank from the reject pile.

 Early life and education

 Jones was born Judith Bailey on March 10, 1924, to Phyllis (nee Hedley) and Charles Bailey.
 Her father was a lawyer.
 She grew up in Manhattan and had a sister, Susan.
 She attended the Brearley School and graduated from Bennington College in 1945 with a degree in English.